gelzis/atlantis-battle-simulator/README.md

 # Atlantis battle simulator

-This repository contains battle simulator written in TypScript.
+This repository contains battle simulator UI written in TypeScript.

 ## How does it work?